ludosch/direnvenhanced/README.md

 ![action-icon](https://user-images.githubusercontent.com/9959940/98688979-b6c88700-236b-11eb-8e27-319f23376212.png)

-- You can also right-click on any `.envrc` file and click <kbd>Import Direnv</kbd> to load its contents.
+- You can also right-click anywhere in the project and click <kbd>Import Direnv</kbd> to reload the environment.

-**Note**: This plugin handles only `.envrc` files in the project root automatically, but you can use the right click method to manually import any `.envrc` file that is in the project directory.
+**Note**: This plugin automatically finds `.envrc` files in parent directories, which is useful for monorepo setups.

 **Note**: You need `direnv` in your path, or you can specify the location of your direnv executable in <kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>Direnv Settings</kbd>